konnov/bymc/bymc/doc/forte20.md

 source code is available at the [github repository](https://github.com/konnov/bymc).

-To check the commmand-line parameters, see [ByMC tutorial](https://github.com/konnov/bymc/blob/master/bymc/doc/tutorial.md).
+To find the commmand-line parameters, see [ByMC tutorial](https://github.com/konnov/bymc/blob/master/bymc/doc/tutorial.md).
 The related papers can be found at the [ByMC page](https://forsyte.at/software/bymc/) at [Forsyte](https://forsyte.at).